I have PMR, and so do my mom and aunt... when first diagnosed, we had many questions about PMR for which we could not find good answers.

 - Exercise: many say that they can control pain with exercise: although it feels counterintuitive (and even injurious!) to move when moving hurts so much, many report that they are able to ward off or lessen their pain through gentle movement and exercise.

 - Anti-Inflammatories: many claim that NSAIDS, allergy-avoidance, curcumin, ginger, omega-3 fatty acids (fish oil), and an anti-inflammatory diet can help.
-For research and studies about spices, read Chronic diseases, inflammation, and spices: how are they linked?

 - CBD and THC: Many PMR-sufferers report relief using cannabis-based products for easing pain and reducing inflammation.